scaldi/scaldi-website/learn.md

 ### Play-specific Bindings

-Play support also makes following bindings automatically available for you to inject:
+Play support also makes following bindings automatically available for you to inject (as well as any other play-specific bindings, like `Routes` or `ApplicationLifecycle`):

 * `Application` - the Play `Application` in which injector lives
 * `Mode` - the mode of the Play `Application`